maniadav/python_backend_boilerplate/deploy.md

      - `AWS_ACCESS_KEY_ID`
      - `AWS_SECRET_ACCESS_KEY`
      - `AWS_REGION`
+     - `ECR_REPOSITORY_URL`
+     - `S3_BUCKET_NAME`
-   - This step is essential for authenticating with AWS services.
+   - This step is essential for authenticating with AWS services and accessing the required resources.

 3. **Login to Amazon ECR**
    - Logs in to Amazon Elastic Container Registry (ECR) using the AWS CLI.